GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.EndEvent"></a>
 #### EndEvent
-EndEvent described the skaffold end session event
+EndEvent summarizes the skaffold session including the results of the dev loops.

 | Field | Type | Label | Description |